Chancedashie-GGGG/The_Artist_Republic/README.md

 # The Artist Republic
-A Art Platform With No Introducton
+More Then A Art Platform

 ## Goals
 - Make A New Video Player (✓)